Dabido11/David-s-Fantastic-Notes/personal/dnd/astor/Travels in Astrium/Recap (A).md

 ## Chapter 3 (B) (Connecting Session) "A Fascinating Discovery"
 An emergency is heard from the Wizards' Guild and a new character is revealed.

+## Chapter 4 "Something Unbearable"
+As the party goes into a hiatus, a surprising attack occurs in